 20. Cotton Stalks

-I love this for a fall decoration and prefer the real vs the faux kind.
+I love this for an inexpensive fall decoration and prefer the real vs the faux kind.
 (But faux cotton will also work!)
 We have cotton fields all around us in the Midwest, so cotton stems are plenteous.
 Please, please, please don’t just go into a farmer’s field and pick.
 This is their livelihood.
 My first time, I tracked down who owned a field and asked them permission.
 (I now have their phone number and a standing relationship.)
 You can also buy them online at my Etsy store.

 21. Grain on the Stalks